OneLif2/HansRobot_Elfin_robot_arm/README.md

 4. No time.delay command is used, smoother action
 5. More flexibility, such as the user can change the speed at any point

+## Usage : Take the app.py as an example
+1. Connect the robot arm and Raspberry Pi to same private network.
+2. Make sure the IP address of the robot arm is entered in app.py
+3. Run the app.py

 ## Youtube:
 https://youtu.be/ZgOAVGhibbI